jjbergman/iliaslatina/IL-translation.md

 758 The Trojans pressed on as the Pelasgi fled to their camp since their forces were exhausted.
 They shored up the wall using huge beams.

-760 Then Mars-like Hector hurled a rock, which broke through the gates and loosened the iron-enforced walls.
+760 Then Mars-like Hector hurled a rock, which broke through the gates and loosened the iron-reinforced walls.

-762 The Phrygians rushed through the opening and slew the Greeks standing near the threshold.
+762 The Phrygians rushed through the opening and killed the Greeks standing near the threshold.
 They then struck down the troops on the rampart while others placed ladders on the walls and hurled torches.

 765 Victory increased their strength.